Master Willie: 1980: three-year-old season

 Master Willie began his three-year-old season by winning the Easter Stakes at Kempton Park Racecourse before finishing fourth in his next race.
 At York in May, Master Willie finished second to the Henry Cecil-trained Hello Gorgeous in the Dante Stakes, a major trial race for the Epsom Derby.

-At Epsom Downs Racecourse in June, Master Willie was one of twenty-four colts to contest the 201st running of the Epsom Derby.
-Starting as a 22/1 outsider he was settled in mid-division before producing a strong late run to finish second, three quarters of a length behind the winner Henbit.
+At Epsom Downs Racecourse in June, Master Willie was one of twenty-four colts to contest in the 201st running of the Epsom Derby.
+Starting as a 22/1 outsider, he was settled in mid-division before producing a strong late run to finish second, three quarters of a length behind the winner Henbit.
 Master Willie started favourite for the Irish Derby at the end of June but was unsuited by the very soft ("gluepot") ground and finished fifth behind Tyrnavos.

-At York in August Master Willie was matched against fillies and older horses in the Benson and Hedges Gold Cup and started at odds of 13/2.
+At York in August, Master Willie was matched against fillies and older horses in the Benson and Hedges Gold Cup and started at odds of 13/2.
 He appeared to be under pressure two furlongs from home but finished strongly to take the lead in the last strides to win by half a length from the Irish filly Cairn Rouge.
 He started favourite for the Valdoe Stakes at Goodwood Racecourse but was beaten one and a half lengths by the four-year-old Welsh Chanter.
 On his final appearance of the season, Master Willie finished second to Cairn Rouge in the Champion Stakes at Newmarket Racecourse on 18 October.